spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/catalog-setup/products/file-details-product-concrete.csv.md

 ---
 title: File details- product_concrete.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-product-concretecsv
+originalArticleId: bf535214-3304-423a-ae82-27044cdd4ec6
 redirect_from:
   - /v5/docs/file-details-product-concretecsv
   - /v5/docs/en/file-details-product-concretecsv
 ---

-This article contains content of the **product_concrete.csv** file to configure [Concrete Product](https://documentation.spryker.com/docs/en/product-abstraction) information on your Spryker Demo Shop.
+This article contains content of the **product_concrete.csv** file to configure [Concrete Product](/docs/scos/dev/features/202005.0/product-information-management/product-abstraction.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: